 This blog has nothing to do with the Holocaust and equally everything to do with the Holocaust.
-Nothing because the event took place decades and everything because it shows how easy it was to get a sophisticated nation turn into sheep following a wolf.
+Nothing because the event took place decades after the Holocaust and everything because it shows how easy it was to get a sophisticated nation turn into sheep following a wolf.

-It took the title from a quote from the 1981 movie “The Wave” a movie although acting wise not a masterpiece but the message it gave was powerful.Many times I hav wathed it and several time when I was a kid in school.
+I took the title from a quote from the 1981 movie “The Wave” a movie although acting wise not a masterpiece but the message it gave was powerful.Many times I have watched it , several time when I was a kid in school.

 The movie was based on an experimental social movement created by California high school history teacher Ron Jones to explain how the German population could accept the actions of the Nazi regime during the Second World War..

 Ron Jones, the teacher, had arrived there straight from training college.
 He soon became famed for his unorthodox methods: making students at the almost all-white school use different toilets to demonstrate apartheid, for instance..

 Jones, finding himself unable to explain to his students how the German population could have claimed ignorance of The Holocaust, decided to demonstrate it to them instead.
 Jones started a movement called “The Third Wave” and told his students that the movement aimed to eliminate democracy.
 The idea that democracy emphasizes individuality was considered as a drawback of democracy, and Jones emphasized this main point of the movement in its motto: “Strength through discipline, strength through community, strength through action, strength through pride.”

 Jones writes that he started the first day of the experiment with simple things such as proper seating and extensively drilling the students.
 He then proceeded to enforce strict classroom discipline by emerging as an authoritarian figure and dramatically improving the efficiency of the class.